quantumbagel/airstrik.py/README.md

 # airstrik.py

-A simple program to track planes via ADS-B and alert you if the plane enters a predefined area and store the data in MongoDB.
+A simple program to track planes via ADS-B and alert you if the plane enters a predefined area, and store the data in MongoDB, and even send alerts to a Kakfa server.

 ### Feature list